AdobeDocs/commerce-operations.en/help/configuration/cache/redis-session.md

 >You must [install Redis](config-redis.md#install-redis) before continuing.

 Commerce now provides command-line options to configure Redis session storage.
-In previous releases, you edited the `<Magento install dir>app/etc/env.php` file.
+In previous releases, you edited the `<Commerce install dir>app/etc/env.php` file.
 The command line provides validation and is the recommended configuration method, but you can still edit the `env.php` file.

 Run the `setup:config:set` command and specify Redis-specific parameters.